A Hodge Theoretic generalization of $\mathbb{Q}$-Homology Manifolds I: General Case: Introduction

-It turns out that if $Z$ has rational singularities then $\HRH(Z)\geq 0$ (see \remarkref{rmk-PPProperties} (3) for a more general statement).
-However, we note that there are varieties with $\HRH(Z)\geq 0$ whose singularities are not even Du Bois, see \exampleref{ex-hrh vs db} (2).
+\begin{remark} The interest in this invariant arises naturally due to its connection to \emph{higher singularities} of the variety $Z$.
+Indeed, it is a consequence of the higher injectivity theorem (for isolated singularities due to Popa-Shen-Vo \cite{PSV} and for the arbitrary case due to Kov\'{a}cs \cite{KovacsInjectivity} and Chen-Dirks-Olano \cite{CDOInjectivity}) that we have the equivalence (for various notions of higher Du Bois and rational singularities):

+The implication from left to right as in \eqref{eq-HigherSings} has a long history, dating to the conjecture of Steenbrink and its resolution, a theorem of Kov\'{a}cs \cite{KovacsDBRat}*{Thm.
+S} and independently Saito \cite{SaitoOnHodgeFilt}: rational singularities are Du Bois. \end{remark}

-As the reader might have guessed from the above discussions, we have partial Poincar\'e duality for $k$-Hodge rational homology varieties (see \theoremref{thm-PD} for a more elaborate formulation).
+{\bf Applications of HRH level.} As mentioned, we have partial Poincar\'e duality for $k$-Hodge rational homology varieties (see \theoremref{thm-PD} for a more elaborate formulation).
 Throughout the article, a variety $Z$ is \emph{embeddable} if there exists a closed embedding $i\colon Z \to X$ with $X$ a smooth variety.

-\begin{intro-theorem} Let $Z$ be an embeddable complex algebraic variety with $\HRH(Z) \geq k$.
-Then for all $i\in \ZZ$, we have isomorphisms
+\begin{intro-theorem}[Partial Poincar\'e duality] Let $Z$ be an embeddable complex algebraic variety.
+If $\HRH(Z) \geq k$, then for all $i\in \ZZ$, we have isomorphisms for all $p \leq k$: